estudioChispa/100-days-of-code/r2-log.md

 ## Log

 ### R2D78 - May 30, 2018
-Spent some time reviewing stuff today. #100DaysOfCode #swift #iOS
+Spent some time reviewing stuff today.
+Felt like I had been rushing through things lately and needed to slow down. #100DaysOfCode #swift #iOS

 ### R2D77 - May 29, 2018
 Not a lot of time today, but the stuff I did manage to code actually worked.
 Yay! #100DaysOfCode #swift #iOS